Sustainability Matters at Abodo

 All new additions to the Abodo fleet are EV, including a recent pool car for shared staff use.
 If staff have their own EV, they are encouraged to charge the vehicle while it’s parked at the office – to utilise Abodo’s solar generated electricity.

-Reducing the number of cars on the road and to help reduce travel costs, Abodo staff now have the choice of working from home two-three days per week.
+Reducing the number of cars on the road and to help reduce travel costs, Abodo offers a hybrid working model where office staff can work 1-2 days per week from home.

 The Abodo Mangere team are now recycling our own waste cardboard into protective packaging.
 Samples and accessories are now protected with cardboard instead of plastic.